PubMatic/OpenWrap/README.md

 ## Configuration Exchange between OpenWrap and Prebid

 All partners from PreBid listed [here](http://prebid.org/dev-docs/bidders.html) can be used with OpenWrap.
+Refer [build](https://github.com/PubMatic-OpenWrap/Prebid.js#Build) section to configure adapters to use with PreBid.

 Please refer [src_new/conf.js](https://github.com/PubMatic/OpenWrap/blob/ContinuousIntegration/src_new/conf.js) in OpenWrap code: